-Construction activities to be undertaken at Rix's Creek Mine include: Rix's Creek Mine light vehicle washbay facilities; Recommissioning the RCN administration office, to be finalised in Y1 YEM25; Coal handling and process changes, including installation of new processing equipment on the ROM stockpiles areas and RCN CHPP; Additional ROM stockpiles to provide increased capacity within the approved area of disturbance at RCN; Upgrade to the RCN CHPP to include tailings dewatering facilities and thickener capacity to enable the codisposal of partially dried tailings materials with overburden within the mining area; RCN Workshop extension; In pit crusher for the processing of rock materials for internal road base and other onsite purposes; Substation replacements and installation of a switching station; Water catchment system located at the Western out of pit dump (WOOPD) area to separate mine water, sediment laden runoff and divert clean water catchment.
-Design and construction of Dam 3 of water management to be undertaken in during the reporting period.
-South Pit Dam to be constructed during Year 1 of the forward program.
-Establishment of minor access tacks and laydown areas, where necessary, associated with construction work areas located within the Approved Disturbance Boundary.
-Existing access tracks at Rix's Creek will be used but new tracks may require development.
+Construction activities to be undertaken at Rix's Creek Mine include: • Rix's Creek North light vehicle washbay facility • Coal handling and process changes, including installation of new processing equipment on the ROM stockpiles areas and RCN CHPP; • ROM stockpiles to provide increased capacity within the approved area of disturbance at RCN; Upgrade to the RCN CHPP to include tailings dewatering facilities and thickener capacity to enable the co-disposal of partially dried tailings materials with overburden within the mining area; • RCN Workshop extension; • In pit crusher for the processing of rock materials for internal road base and other onsite purposes; • RCN Substation upgrade and installation of a switching station; • RCN culvert upgrades • Water catchment system located at the Western out of pit dump (WOOPD) area to separate mine water, sediment-laden runoff and divert clean water catchment.
+Design and construction of Dam 3 of water management to be undertaken during the reporting period. • Old North Pit Dam to be constructed during Year 1 of the forward program.
+Establishment of minor access tracks and laydown areas, where necessary, associated with construction work areas within the approved disturbance boundary.
+Existing access tracks at Rix's Creek will be used, but new tracks may require development.
+Repairs and maintenance of existing critical mining infrastructure will be completed during the forward program term.